 Enabling & disabling chat

-On the Vimeo site, the chat will appear to the right of the live player.
-The ••• menu here contains options to minimize and pop it out into its own window for your viewers, in addition to enable/disable options for you.
+If you are watching the event from Vimeo, the chat will appear to the right of the live player.
+The ••• menu here contains options to minimize and pop it out into its own window for your viewers, in addition, to enabling/disabling options for you.

 After the event